CBD Muscle Recovery: What You Need to Know

-You’ve probably experienced the stiffness and pain that occurs 24 to 48 hours after doing physical exercise.
-Regardless of how fit you are or how frequently you work out, this soreness is not uncommon.
-In medical terms, it is referred to as delayed onset muscle soreness, or simply DOMS.
-And while there are several ways to help speed up delayed onset muscle soreness or muscle recovery, can CBD help?
+If you’ve ever worked out hard, you’ve probably experienced stiffness and pain 24 to 48 hours later.
+And this soreness is normal, regardless of how fit you are or how frequently you exercise.
+In medical terms, it’s called delayed onset muscle soreness (DOMS).
+Now, there are several ways to help speed up your DOMS or muscle recovery, But can CBD help?

 What Causes Delayed Onset Muscle Soreness?

-It is worth noting that by repeating the same routines and with the same intensity, you will start experiencing less soreness in these areas.
-This is because the muscles eventually become more robust and resistant to the same degree of exertion.
+It’s also worth noting that by repeating the same routines with the same intensity, you’ll experience less soreness.
+This is because, eventually, your muscles grow more robust and resistant to the same degree of exertion.

 Common Treatments for DOMS

-Depending on your body and the intensity of your workouts, DOMS can last for 3 to 5 days.
-There are some common treatments that people use to speed up the recovery process, and they include:
+Depending on your body and workout intensity, DOMS can last for 3 to 5 days.
+Common treatments to speed up the recovery process include:

 - Massage therapy